 The review of rateable values has been carried out by the Valuation Office Agency.
 Your new rateable value is shown on your business rates bill.
 If you disagree with your new rateable value you can appeal to the Valuation Office Agency..

 Business rates are worked out by multiplying your property's rateable value by a figure set by the government.
 Smaller properties have a lower multiplier figure.
-The multiplier figures and thresholds for what is classed as a smaller property change in April 2017 as follows:
+The multiplier figures and thresholds for what is classed as a smaller property changed from 1 April 2017 as follows:

 |£0 to £17,999||48.4 pence in the pound|

 |£18,000 and above||49.7 pence in the pound|